 Trevon hasn’t let any of that weigh him down.

-With the help of the High Fives Foundation and friends who have taught him new a new normal that defied the impossible, he has found his purpose.
-It’s this purpose that Trevon has dedicated himself to – helping others overcome their own hardships.
+With the help of the High Fives Foundation and friends who taught him a new normal that defied the impossible, he found his purpose.
+It’s this purpose that Trevon has dedicated himself to – to help others overcome their own hardships.

 The High Fives Foundation is a nonprofit organization that focuses on preventing life-changing injuries, as well as providing resources and hope if they happen.

 Standing here today, having pledged myself again to God, I look behind me and see the well-worn path I chose of a life indeed lived and loved and flawed.

 I smile because the reality is harsh.
 Had I not chosen this particular path, there’s an obvious question I’d have to ask.
 Would I be the man I am today?